wasmCloud/wasmcloud-dev-site/content/reference/lattice/security-patterns.md

 ### User/Password Not Supported?

-You may have noticed that while NATS supports clear text username and password authentication, we do not support this for wasmCloud lattice authentication.
+You may have noticed that while NATS supports clear text username and password authentication, we do not support this for wasmcloud lattice authentication.
 This is currently a security opinion and we have chosen to support either anonymous connections or de-centralized authentication connections.
 If you feel that there is suitable justification to support username and password lattice authentication, please [file an issue](https://github.com/wasmcloud/wasmcloud/issues) with the team.